abmjunaed/k15t-registration-task/README.md

 * I used swagger for easy documenting of the API.
 For large API I would also consider generating the initial code using Swagger
 * I changed the original registraion link from http://localhost:8080/registration.html to http://localhost:8080/registration, i.e. I removed the .html part.
 User doesn't need to know if it is .html or.php or anything else.
+* Updated Spring boot to the latest version

 ## Future improvements
 - For production we should not recreate the DB on each startup